 Credit card chargebacks arise from both genuine concerns and fraudulent motivations.
 However, irrespective of their type, they cost merchants in terms of lost inventory, revenue, chargeback fees, and reputational damage.
 Therefore, as merchants, understanding chargeback causes is essential to stay ahead of them, take proactive preventative measures, fight chargebacks and prevent revenue loss.

-This blog looks at the top causes of credit card chargebacks filed by customers.
+This blog looks at the top reasons of credit card chargebacks filed by customers.
 It also explores why chargeback codes are a suboptimal indicator of the true chargeback motivators.
 This knowledge should equip you as an eCommerce merchant to undertake structural measures to safeguard your interests.

 Chargebacks occur when cardholders request a reversal for a charge debited to them by a merchant.
 Typically, when they do this, they must provide the card network with a reason.
 Then, the issuers categorize the provided causes under the card network’s respective chargeback reason codes and communicate the same with the merchant’s acquirer bank.
 The acquirer or payment service provider then provides the information to the merchant.